Allergies, Causes and Allergy Testing

 Your genetic background plays a major role – we know that a family history of allergies or “Atopy” is highly significant, smaller families with fewer children favour the development of allergy.
 Males are more likely to develop allergies than females, and prenatal maternal diet and smoking seem to play a role.
 A number of genes linked to allergy and which carry the “allergy predisposition” have been identified on Chromosomes 5 and 11 – this is the “atopy phenotype”.
-Obesity also seems to be a risk factor for developing allergies.
+Obesity and Vitamin D deficiency also seems to be a risk factor for developing allergies.

 Factors that seem to reduce the likelihood of developing allergies include:

 - A home with 2 or more older siblings living in close proximity (germ swapping).

 - Pet ownership (especially dogs & early exposure to animals on farms)